HaukeBartsch/dicom-meta-data-viewer/README.md

 As a result a file will be created in the /tmp/arrived folder on the receiver's machine.
 We can check how new that file is.
 If its older than 16 seconds we did not receive a new DICOM file for that study in the past 16 seconds.
 We can assume sending is done and we can react to that by triggering a processing step.

-Here an example command line that just lists the study folder names as soon as a study arrived.
+Here an example command line that just lists the study folder names as soon as a study arrives.

 ```{bash}
 watch -n 2 find /tmp/arrived/ -type f -not -newermt \'-16 seconds\'